kingstinct/react-native-healthkit/README.md

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.

+## Sponsorship and enterprise-grade support

+If you're using @kingstinct/react-native-healthkit to build your production app [please consider funding its continued development](https://github.com/sponsors/Kingstinct).
+It helps us spend more time on keeping this library as good as it can be.

+At Kingstinct we're also able to provide enterprise-grade support for this package, [find us here](https://kingstinct.com) or [drop an email](mailto:healthkit@kingstinct.com) for more information.
+Also feel free to join our [Discord community](https://discord.gg/EHScS93v).

 ## License